We introduced Cemetery Regulations to maintain an acceptable standard for the cemeteries in Eden.

 - All memorials must be installed with stainless steel ground anchors which comply with the NAMM Code of Practice, except by agreement with us.

-- All new memorials must have the corresponding grave space number placed conspicuously on the left hand side of the stones base, or the reverse of the memorial.
+- All new memorials must have the corresponding grave space number placed clearly on the left hand side of the stones base, or the reverse of the memorial.

-- Memorials installed in the existing cemetery areas are to be installed on a 36"x18" (0.92 x 0.45m) concrete flag, except by agreement with us.
+- Memorials in the existing cemetery areas are to be installed on 36"x18" (0.92 x 0.45m) concrete flags, except by agreement with us.

-- Fixed memorial/s may be temporarily removed, without prior notice.
-This is to allow a nearby grave to be safely dug in preparation for use.
+- We may temporarily remove fixed memorials without prior notice to allow a nearby grave to be safely dug in preparation for use.

 - The responsibility for the safety and upkeep, including repairs to any gravestone or memorial, remains solely with the owner(s) of the grave or their successor(s) in title.

 - We will make regular checks of memorials.
 Any memorials found to be unstable will be temporarily supported or laid flat.
 We reserve the right to repair or remove unsafe memorials at our discretion if we cannot find the owner or successor, or the owner or successor refuses to arrange repairs.

 - You cannot plant shrubs, plants, bulbs and trees without our permission and then only in the immediate surrounds of the memorial space at the head of the grave (36''x18'').
 We reserve the right to prune or remove, without notice, any tree or plant that becomes a hazard, a nuisance or an obstruction.

 - We reserve the right to remove any items not contained within the footprint of the headstone base (36''x18'') which we deem as dangerous, a nuisance, or inappropriate.

 We reserve the right to amend any of the foregoing regulations and to deal with any circumstances or contingency not provided for in the regulations as necessary.

 We have in pursuance of our General Powers of Management contained in Article 3 (1) of the Local Authorities' Cemeteries Order 1977, made the Cemetery Rules and Regulations.
 You must observe the rules and regulations in the cemeteries under our management and control.